Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 Verdict

 Microsoft Copilot wins for precision if you're already committed to the Microsoft ecosystem.
-Its integration with Excel means it can not only find the file but open it with the relevant data pre-selected.
+Its integration with Excel means it can find the file and open it with the relevant data pre-selected — useful when chasing down numbers across many documents.

-Google Gemini offers significantly better value as it's included in Business Standard ($14.40/month total), while Copilot Business costs $21/month on top of your existing Microsoft 365 subscription.
-For pure cost-effectiveness, Gemini wins.
+Google Gemini offers significantly better value as it's included in Business Standard ($14/month total), while Copilot Business costs $21/month on top of your existing Microsoft 365 subscription.
+For most small businesses evaluating both platforms, Gemini's inclusion tips the value calculation toward Google.

 AI Features: Nice to Have, Not Essential